 Vegan Pesto Sauce

-Thick pesto sauce shown in a jar, with yeast, pasta and a salad in the backgroundPinPin
+A jar with pesto in it, with nutritional yeast, pasta, and salad in the back

 Nutritional yeast and its uses

 Nutritional yeast is a deactivated yeast with a robust flavor.
-If you haven’t had it before, let me explain how it tastes.
-It is is cheesy and nutty.
+If you haven’t had it before, it tastes cheesy and nutty.
 Like some cheeses, it can also be pungent and earthy-tasting.

-That makes it perfect to add to a variety of sauces where you might otherwise use cheese.
-It is also delicious sprinkled on salad, popcorn, vegetables and more.
+That makes it perfect to add to various sauces where you might otherwise use cheese.
+It is also delicious, sprinkled on salad, popcorn, vegetables, and more.

 How to make vegan pesto sauce